Streetcars in Tacoma, Washington

-Streetcars were the primary mode of public transport in Tacoma, Washington, United States from the late 1800s until their discontinuance in 1938.
+Streetcars were the primary mode of public transport in Tacoma, Washington, United States from 1888 until their discontinuance in 1938.
 Operated together with a network of interurbans, streetcars provided transport within Tacoma and throughout the Puget Sound region.
 Buses replaced the last streetcars in 1938.
 Streetcar-type transportation returned to Tacoma in 2003 with the opening of the Tacoma Link, a 4 mi light rail line in Downtown Tacoma.
 There are proposals both to expand this system and to construct a new heritage streetcar system.